webplatform/docs-wpd/Infrastructure/reports/201410/index.md

 = October 2014 sprint =

+This sprint is about refactoring the full server infrastructure to ease the maintenance work and automate what’s possible.

 == Objectives ==

 # Every VMs w/ up to date softwares (database server, linux, etc)